hectorflores28/django-strava-analytics-dashboard/README.md

 ```

 ## API Reference
-See [Strava API v3 Documentation](StravaAPIv3.md) in the root directory for complete Strava API v3 documentation and endpoint details.
+See [Strava_API_v3 Local Documentation](StravaAPIv3.md) in the root directory for complete Strava API v3 documentation and endpoint details.

 ## Development
 This project uses: